 I placed my hand on a strong, rough branch, and as I did, I began to feel the extreme weight of oppression from years of the white man’s power-hungry actions, which came in many forms.
 I felt led to repent on behalf of the white man for the ways they had oppressed people.
 In my spirit, I saw the word GREED in big, bold letters, and I perceived a huge rotten root that needed to be pulled up.
 Yet, I was trying hard to stay within the bounds of what I had been given to do.
 Papa God had told me to not come against any demonic strongholds in very strong words, so I simply repented of the greed of my race, even of my own personal greed.

-Again, I gently placed my hand on an another branch and sensed deep compassion flowing from the heart of the Father.
+Again, I gently placed my hand on another branch and sensed deep compassion flowing from the heart of the Father.
 In that moment, I understood that many people had good intentions and a strong desire to spread the gospel of Christ, but that still many other people had been sidetracked by the greed.
 I thanked God for the good news that had been brought to the Americas by the early colonist who had worshipped the true God, and for the good that had come through them.

 Then, I was led to pray for God’s fire to light the tower in the Spirit, as welcoming beacon of light, to usher in Jesus’s new era for our state.
 I don’t really understand why this tower in the Spirit correlated with the location of the tree.
 This was an act of faith in all that God had told me up to this point.
 As I prayed for the ancient tower in the spiritual realm to be lit, I also declared from Psalms 24 that the gates or ancient doors be opened up to receive the King of Glory and from Isaiah 64 that Jesus would tear open the heavens and come down and that nations would tremble before His glorious presence.
 I declared these scriptures over this spiritual tower and the land within its realm.
 I then added that Jesus, the true King is corning.
 As the final words fell out of my mouth, I perceived the burning in my belly release, and I knew the once dark and dreary tower, was now lit for the true King.